Update to Our Rate Review: April 23, 2020

 The Minnesota Public Utilities Commission on June 4 approved Minnesota Power’s proposal to resolve its November 2019 rate request and provide timely rate relief and refunds to customers in response to COVID-19.

 The final rate increase is an average increase of 4.1% across all customer classes.
 Minnesota Power also will refund interim rates collected from Jan.
 1 to April 30, 2020, totaling about $12 million.
 The average residential customer can expect to receive a refund of about $20, while business customers can expect to receive a refund of about $70.
 Refunds may vary depending on energy usage and customers can expect to see their refunds sometime later this summer pending a written order from the MPUC.

 Like other businesses, we experience increasing costs to deliver our product, which is safe, reliable and increasingly renewable energy, to our customers.
 Unlike most other businesses, we need regulatory approval to increase rates, so we filed a rate review request on Nov.
-1 with the independent Minnesota Public Utilities Commission (MPUC) to increase our annual operating revenue to $688 million, an increase of $65.9 million, and adjust rates for our business and residential customers.
+1 with the independent Minnesota Public Utilities Commission (MPUC) to increase our annual operating revenue by $65.9 million and adjust rates for electric customers.